jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Introduction
 In the first blog entry of this series, [You Studied Computer Science.
 Your Career Will Be Software Engineering](https://jhumelsine.github.io/2026/02/11/computer-science-software-engineering.html), I highlighted that Software Engineering is related to, but separate from Computer Science.
-An internship is often the first place where a fledgling software developer first encounters that.
+An internship is often the first place where a fledgling software developer first encounters Software Engineering.

 Internships are a great opportunity to:
 * Gain exposure to Software Engineering